8 Risks You Missed During COVID-19

 2. The ocean is getting hotter too – Hot like dropping 5 atomic bombs every second

-A study published in the journal Advances in Atmospheric Sciences shows that 2019 was another year of record-setting for ocean warming; 0.075°C warmer than the latest average.
-While this might not seem much, between 1987-2019, the ocean has warmed at an unprecedented rate of 450% greater than the period before.
+A study published in the journal Advances in Atmospheric Sciences shows that 2019 was another year of record-setting for ocean warming; 0.075°C warmer than the 1981-2010 average.
+While this might not seem much, between 1987-2019, the ocean has warmed at an unprecedented rate of 450% greater than the average 1955-1986.

 2019 was the most warming year for the ocean…